JuliaLang/julia/doc/src/manual/arrays.md

  "3.
 Third"
 ```

-Sometimes, you have a non-scalar object like an array that you don't wish to broadcast into in a particular
+Sometimes, you want a container (like an array) that would normally participate in broadcast to be "protected"
-broadcast expression.
-This is best done by wrapping that item in a [`Tuple`](@ref)
+from broadcast's behavior of iterating over all of its elements.
+By placing it inside another container
+(like a single element [`Tuple`](@ref)) broadcast will treat it as a single value.
 ```jldoctest
 julia> ([1, 2, 3], [4, 5, 6]) .+ ([1, 2, 3],)
 ([2, 4, 6], [5, 7, 9])